-Doctors recommend that children between the ages of 11 and 12 receive two doses of the vaccine six to 12 months apart.
+Healthcare providers recommend that children between the ages of 11 and 12 receive two doses of the vaccine six to 12 months apart.
 While children can wait until they’re older to get vaccinated, it’s best to do it as early as possible.
-This ensures that they are protected when they become sexually active later on.
+HPV vaccination ensures that they are protected when they become sexually active later on.

 People ages 15 to 26 who haven’t yet been vaccinated will need three doses spread out over 6 months instead of two.
 Even if you’ve already contracted HPV, the vaccine can still protect against strains you haven’t been exposed to yet.

-If you are pregnant, doctors recommend waiting to get the vaccine or any additional doses until after you have given birth.
+If you are pregnant, healthcare providers recommend waiting to get the vaccine or any additional doses until after you have given birth.
 While studies suggest that the HPV vaccine does not harm unborn babies, additional research is needed to rule out potential complications entirely.

-If you have a cervix, doctors recommend scheduling Pap tests every three years starting at age 21.
-Doctors perform this test by collecting surface cells from the cervix with a small brush and testing them for abnormal or cancerous cells.
+If you have a cervix, healthcare providers recommend scheduling Pap tests every three years starting at age 21.
+Healthcare providers perform this test by collecting surface cells from the cervix with a small brush and testing them for abnormal or cancerous cells.
 If your results come back abnormal, they can schedule further testing and recommend early treatment options if necessary.

 People ages 30 to 65 who have a cervix can also schedule HPV tests that look for the strains that cause cervical cancer.
-The procedure for this test is almost identical to a Pap smear, and you can get both tests at the same time.
-If you choose to co-test and your results come back normal, your doctor may recommend getting tested every five years instead of three.
+The procedure for this test is almost identical to a Pap smear, and you can get both tests at the same time.7 If you choose to co-test and your results come back normal, your healthcare provider may recommend getting tested every five years instead of three.

 People who have a cervix and prefer to test from home can order an at-home HPV test that comes with a vaginal swab and collection instructions.
 This test is capable of detecting 14 genotypes of high-risk HPV and can specify if an infection is caused by HPV 16 or HPV 18/45.
 If your test results come back abnormal, you should follow up with a medical professional for further advice.

 Most cases of HPV clear on their own without causing any adverse health effects.
-As long as you take the proper precautions and communicate with your partner, it’s possible to remain sexually active and have healthy intimate relationships with HPV.
+So, can you have sex with HPV?
+Yes—as long as you take the proper precautions and communicate with your partner, it’s possible to remain sexually active and have healthy intimate relationships with HPV.

-If you have any questions or concerns about HPV or other STIs, you can always schedule an appointment with your doctor to discuss risk factors, treatments, and STI testing options.
+If you have any questions or concerns about HPV or other STIs, you can always schedule an appointment with your healthcare provider to discuss risk factors, treatments, and STI testing options.